aymeric-collart/aymeric-collart.github.io/_pages/talks.md

 * <ins>Collart, A.</ins> (2018, May). <b>When Time is a Fact: A Semantic and Time-Relational Analysis of ‘You + VP’ in Taiwan Mandarin</b>.
 Paper presented at the 19th Chinese Lexical Semantics Workshop (CLSW-19).
 National Chung Cheng University, Chiayi, Taiwan. (talk) [Abstract](https://aymeric-collart.github.io/files/[NEW-MAY2018_paper11]_When_Time_is_a_Fact_A_Semantic_and_Time_Relational_Analysis_of_‘You_+_VP’_in_Taiwan_Mandarin.pdf)

 ## Invited talks
+* <ins>Collart, A.</ins> (2024, March). <b>Formosan languages and experimental linguistics: An introduction</b>.
+Invited talk/lecture at the Department of Indigenous Language and Communication, National Dong Hwa University, Hualien, Taiwan.

 * <ins>Collart, A.</ins>, Wu, J. J., & Huang, L. M. (2023, December). <b>Review of indigenous language teaching and beyond in Taiwan: The race against time</b>. <i>Frontiers of Formosan Linguistics: Symposium Showcasting Latest, Collaborative Findings</i>.
 National Dong Hwa University, Hualien, Taiwan.